gds-operations/vcloud-tools/usage.md

       eval $(FOG_CREDENTIAL=test_credentials vcloud-login)

-  This will prompt for your password and export an environment variable.
+  This will prompt for your password and export a `FOG_VCLOUD_TOKEN` environment variable.

 3. Specify your credentials at the beginning of the command.
 For example: